jxcg/horse-simulator/README.md

 **Dependencies**
 - This project requires Java Development Kit (JDK) to compile and run.
 - This program was made under JDK 21.0.2 "java version "21.0.2" within the IntelliJ IDEA Development Environment

+# *Version 2.0: GUI Version*

+**Dependencies**
+- This project requires Java Development Kit (JDK) to compile and run.
+- This program was made under JDK 21.0.2 "java version "21.0.2" within the IntelliJ IDEA Development Environment
 - Java Swing

 **Imports**